openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  - A fixed-length octet string of the ML-KEM ciphertext, whose length depends on the algorithm ID as specified in {{tab-mlkem-artifacts}}.

- - The one-octet algorithm identifier, if it is passed (in the case of a v3 PKESK packet).
+ - Only in the case of a v3 PKESK packet: a one-octet symmetric algorithm identifier.

  - A variable-length field containing the wrapped session key: